Image Building and Management

 Path

-field, type a GitHub, GitLab or BitBucket repository URL.
+field, type a GitHub, GitLab, or BitBucket repository URL.
+The path can also be a local directory on the build host.
 The URL should behttp

 ,https

 , or a token authentication URL.
-Use one of these formats:GitHub Path Options-
+For GitHub or GitLab, use one of these formats:GitHub Path Options-

 GitHub single user project repository